vectordotdev/content-old/posts/Error-Handling-Patterns-in-Expressjs.md

 .then(Function4).catch(errorHandler4)
 .catch(finalErrorHandler);
 ```
-There are many other patterns out there to handle errors better, but it still appears verbose and Promises don't appear to be the right fit for the job.
+There are many other patterns out there to handle errors better, but it still appears verbose, and Promises don't appear to be the right fit for the job.
 That's why async/await was introduced into JavaScript.
 The purpose of async/await is to simplify the behavior of promises and make the code appear synchronous.

 Here's an excerpt from [Mozilla Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) that explain how async/await works: